Mohammed-Fadul/Borehole-Dilution/README.md

 https://mohammed-fadul.github.io/media.Mohammed-Fadul.github.io
 ```
 ## Theoretical Background
 The borehole dilution test, or point dilution test, is a single-well test for calculating Darcy velocity in aquifers.
 A tracer is introduced into a well section and its change in concentration is recorded over time.
 To achieve the proper mixing conditions, a tracer is introduced into a borehole and mixed there during the testing process.
-Over time, the dilution of the tracer caused by the entry of fresh water and the outflow of water mixed with tracer from the wellis monitored.<sup>[1][2]
+Over time, the dilution of the tracer caused by the entry of fresh water and the outflow of water mixed with tracer from the wellis monitored.<sup>[1][2][3]

-The tradiotional method of calculating the Darcy´s velocity as a function of dilution rate is that decreasing concentration of tracer is proportional to both, the apparant velocity in the test section and The Darcy velocity.<sup>[1][2]
+The tradiotional method of calculating the Darcy´s velocity as a function of dilution rate is that decreasing concentration of tracer is proportional to both, the apparant velocity in the test section and The Darcy velocity.<sup>[1][2][3]

 Assuming that factors related to insufficient mixing (density effects, vertical flow, etc.) can be neglected, the Darcy velocity vf follows the relationship of:

 $$ {v_{f}} = -{V \over \alpha.F.t} ln{c \over c_{0}} $$

 Alpha is a dimensioless factor that corrects the horizontal flow patterns created in the aquifer by boreholes due to the well screen effect.
-The well screen effect is caused by convergence of flow field because of differences in hydraulic conductivity between the aquifer and the well.
+The well screen effect is caused by convergence of flow field because of differences in hydraulic conductivity between the aquifer and the well.<sup>[1][2][3]

 ### Purpose and motivation